-The herring taken in this fishery are mainly 0, 1 and 2-group and they have been shown to be mainly recruits to the Mourne fishery.
+The herring taken in this fishery are mainly 0, 1 and II group and they have been shown to be mainly recruits to the Mourne fishery.
 The total catch, expressed as numbers of fish per age group, is shown in Table 5.3.2 for the period 1969 to 1976.

-The NEAFC Recommendation (8C) which came into force in October 1975, prohibits the landing of herring for industrial purposes (subject to a 10% tolerance level).
+The NEAFC recommendation (8c) which came into force in October 1975, prohibits the landing of herring for industrial purposes (subject to a 10% tolerance level).
 The previous report of the Working Group also recommended that a minimum size limit of 20 cm for herring should be introduced in Division VIIa.
 Both these recommendations must be rigorously enforced if the catches of young herring from this area are to be reduced.

-5.5 Stock Estimates and Mortality Rates
+5.5 Stock estimates and mortality